CTPUG/pyntnclick/README-i18n.txt

 with gettext ".po" format any text editor will do.

-== How do I translate suspended-sentence into my language? ==

-First of all look if there is already translation catalog for your locale in `po/' subdirectory.
-The file should be named like `<locale>.po' where <locale> is the language code for your locale.
-For example, catalog for German is called `de.po'.
-If it is there you can start translating.

-If there is no file for your locale you need to generate it.
-To do this navigate to the `po/' directory in terminal and type command

-  msginit -l <locale>

-where <locale> is two-letters-language-code you need.
-Then translate generated file using your preferred editor.

-To get new translation to work you need to compile and install it by executing `install-po.sh' script.

 == How can I mark the string in code as translatable? ==

 Just surround it with _( and ) like